- Additional Services:

 About the Authors

 Alvin Ubell created the firm of the Accurate Building Inspection in 1961 and has testified in city, state and federal courts on an assortment of construction matters and many stair related incidents.
 He has investigated more than 280 stair related occurrences for both defendants and plaintiffs and has testified more than seventy times on stair conditions.
-He is a qualified Building and Home Inspector and has licensure in the states of New Jersey, and Massachusetts and is also a charter member of the American Society of Home Inspectors (ASHI).
+He is a qualified Building and Home Inspector and has licensure in the state of New Jersey, and is also a charter member of the American Society of Home Inspectors (ASHI).

 He has been in the construction industry for over 50 years.
 He was a cabinetmaker, stair builder, designer, and student of architecture at Pratt Institute in Brooklyn, New York.
 In 1961 he founded the firm of Accurate Building Inspectors (ABI).
 ABI now serves nearly 3,500 law firms and many architectural and engineering firms.
 He was the recipient of an award from the U.S. Consumer Products Safety Commission for his work on safety in the home and the workplace.
 During his tenure he has, on a day-to-day basis, inspected, evaluated, critiqued and reported on tens of thousands of stairs sets and their safety conditions.
 A regular on “The Leonard Lopate Show” on WNYC Radio, in New York City, he and his son, Lawrence, discuss matters pertaining to building construction, stair safety, energy conservation, home safety and better living within your environment.

-Lawrence Ubell is a qualified Building and Home Inspector and has licensure in the states of New Jersey, and Massachusetts and is a member of the American Society of Home Inspectors (ASHI).
+Lawrence Ubell is a qualified Building and Home Inspector and has licensure in the state of New Jersey, and is a member of the American Society of Home Inspectors (ASHI).
 He began in the construction industry at age 23 in 1983.
 He was a student of architecture and construction management at Pratt Institute and Brooklyn College in Brooklyn, New York and in 1999 became President and Chief Inspector of the firm of Accurate Building Inspectors (ABI).
 ABI now serves nearly 3,500 law firms and many architectural and engineering firms.

 During his tenure with the firm of ABI, he has, on day-to-day basis, inspected, evaluated, critiqued and reported on thousands of sets of stairs and their safety conditions.
 A regular on “The Leonard Lopate Show” on WNYC Radio in New York City, he and his father discuss matters pertaining to building construction, stair safety, energy conservation, home safety and better living within your environment.